openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Features
 --------

-- Multiple trigger input sources:

-  - PWM output signals of all 4 timers
-  - 32 GPIOs

 - Multiple clock sources:

-  - Reference clock at 32kHz
+  - low_speed_clk_i clock
   - HCLK clock

+- Multiple input sources:

+  - PWM output signals of all 4 timers as input to the APB Advanced Timer.
+  - GPIOs are inputs to the APB Advanced Timer

 - Configurable input trigger modes for each timer
 - Configurable prescaler for each timer